zachetz/zachetz.github.io/README.md

 ### About me
  I'm currently studying Computer Science & Linguistics with a minor in Finance at the University of Illinois Chicago.

+ Here's a picture of me in the sky!

  <img src="images/Skydive.JPEG"/>